How to Set Page Permissions

 How to Set Permissions

-Only administrators are able to set permissions.
+Administrators and authors are able to set permissions.
 For everyone else, the permission section is automatically set by the system.

 Explanation of Permission Values